LGBTQ rights in Fiji

-Lesbian, gay, bisexual, and transgender (LGBT) rights in Fiji have evolved rapidly over the years.
+Lesbian, gay, bisexual, transgender, and queer (LGBTQ) rights in Fiji have evolved rapidly over the years.
 In 1997, Fiji became the second country in the world after South Africa to explicitly protect against discrimination based on sexual orientation in its Constitution.
 In 2009, the Constitution was abolished.
 The new Constitution, promulgated in September 2013, bans discrimination based on sexual orientation and gender identity or expression.
 However, same-sex marriage remains banned in Fiji and reports of societal discrimination and bullying are not uncommon.

-Diverse Voices and Action (DIVA) for Equality, founded in 2011, the Rainbow Pride Foundation, founded in 2008, the Amithi Fiji Project, SAN Fiji, Oceania Pride, founded in 2009 and the Drodrolagi Movement, a student group, are among Fiji's main LGBT rights groups.
+Diverse Voices and Action (DIVA) for Equality, founded in 2011, the Rainbow Pride Foundation, founded in 2008, the Amithi Fiji Project, SAN Fiji, Oceania Pride, founded in 2009 and the Drodrolagi Movement, a student group, are among Fiji's main LGBTQ rights groups.

 History

 Similarly to the fa'afafine of Samoa, the māhū of Hawaii and the whakawāhine of New Zealand, Fiji has a traditional third gender population.
 Such individuals are known as the vaka sa lewa lewa (vakasalewalewa).
 They are assigned male at birth but dress, act and behave as female, and have traditionally been accepted by Fijian society.
 The modern Fijian word qauri is roughly equivalent to the English word "gay".